franzromanov/C_programmingCompilation/Array&Pointer/Rotation/readme.md

 Allow array's element to rotate in N position
 this library include left rotation and right rotation
 check rotLN.c for code example
 run rotLN.o to simulate program
+Also don't forget to include helper.h library